-- Cannot securely share the passwords with other users.
+- It cannot securely share passwords with other users.

 - Quite outdated and not attractive web interface.

-Pricing: free desktop application, lifetime license for $9.99 per each mobile platform.
+Pricing: free desktop application, lifetime license for $9.99 per mobile platform.

 - Highly reliable cryptography algorithm: 256-bit AES with 24,000 rounds of PBKDF2 with the peer-reviewed and open-source encryption engine SQLCipher.

-- Master password to access all the data.
+- The master password to access all the data.
 Keep in mind that if you forget it, you will lose your data forever.

 - By default, the data is stored locally.
 However, you’re able to choose a lot of cloud storages to save it online.
 Your passwords are never kept on the company’s servers.